Frequently Asked Questions

 All full-time staff have remained employed throughout the closure, coordinating ongoing programming and planning new programs and exhibitions for 2017 and beyon—d.
 Collections staff remain at the Museum to continue monitoring and caring for the objects in our collection.
 Most other professional staff have relocated to temporary offices in Room 106 of the Film and Media Arts Building near the UMFA.

 Will the building look different when the UMFA reopens?

 While improvements to the vapor barrier will not be visible, many galleries will look and feel very different when we reopen, with new art on view in new gallery configurations, fresh wall colors, and refinished floors.
 You'll discover objects you haven't seen in a while—or ever—and encounter familiar and favorite artworks in more meaningful ways.

 Some of the reinstallation and reinterpretation work is supported by three prestigious grants recently awarded to the UMFA, from the National Endowment for the Arts (NEA), the Samuel H. Kress Foundation, and the Institute of Museum and Library Services (IMLS).
 Collectively this funding allows us to survey, document, and conserve objects in our European paintings and Asian metals collections, and to create new visitor-centered interpretive and educational materials for our European art collection.

 How can I keep up to date and stay in touch during the temporary closure?

-Sign up for our e-newsletter to receive monthly updates, event information, and news.
+Sign up for our e-newsletter to receive monthly updates with event information and Museum news.